wso2/docs-is/en/docs/guides/login/sso-for-saml.md

-# Enable Single Sign-On for an SAML Web Application
+# Enable Single Sign-On for a SAML Web Application

-This page guides you through enabling [Single Sign-On](TODO:insert-link-to-concept) for an SAML application using WSO2 Identity Server.
+This page guides you through enabling [Single Sign-On](TODO:insert-link-to-concept) for a SAML application using WSO2 Identity Server.

 ---